 During the pandemic, many homeowners experienced a reduction or total loss of income.
 If your forbearance is expiring, but you can no longer afford the full monthly payment, you may be eligible for a loan modification.

 With a loan modification, the goal is to reduce your monthly payment to an affordable amount.
-That is typically accomplished by adding the missed payments onto your existing loan balance and lowering your payments with a longer loan, lower rate, and/or a reduced loan balance.
+That is typically accomplished by adding the missed payments onto your existing loan balance and lowering your payments with a longer loan, lower interest rate, and/or a reduced loan balance.
 Depending on the type of mortgage and your personal situation, you may be able to reduce your monthly principal and interest payment by up to 25%.